How to check if an Android phone is unlocked

 What does it mean when an Android phone is carrier-locked?

-Similarly, if you’re using a carrier-locked phone, you won’t be able to activate a new eSIM from a different network carrier on your Android device.
+By contrast, a carrier-locked phone is restricted to the operator that sold it.
+For example, a Samsung Galaxy bought from Verizon won’t work with a T-Mobile or AT&T SIM until it’s unlocked.
+Similarly, if you’re using a carrier-locked phone, you won’t be able to activate a new eSIM from a different network.
 You can still transfer an eSIM to a new Android phone though, as long as it’s from the original carrier (in this case, Verizon).

 How to check if an Android phone is unlocked: 4 methods